-The online BS in Business Administration with a concentration in Healthcare Administration covers healthcare-specific topics within the context of a general business course of study.
+The online Bachelor of Science in Business Administration with a concentration in Healthcare Administration covers healthcare-specific topics within the context of a general business course of study.
 It’s perfect for professionals seeking a business-oriented degree who are interested in the health administration field.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of enrolling in the online healthcare business administration program at SNHU include:

 Demand is high for educated and experienced healthcare administration professionals.
-According to the U.S. Bureau of Labor Statistics, employment of medical and health services managers is projected to grow 23 percent through 2022.
-Although salaries can vary by region and responsibility, the Bureau of Labor Statistics found that professionals in these occupations earned an average annual salary of $88,580 in May 2012.
+According to the U.S. Bureau of Labor Statistics, employment of medical and health services managers is projected to grow 20% through 2026.* In addition, the median salary for industry professionals in May 2016 was $96,540.*

 SNHU's healthcare business administration program prepares you for a variety of roles, such as community health manager, health policy analyst, health promotion specialist, health services manager and medical services administrator.
 Positions exist in various settings, including: